kbtanvir/google-flight-clone/README.md

 # Google Flight Clone

 Google Flight Clone crafted with Shadcn and Vite.
 Built with responsiveness and accessibility in mind.
+Uses rapid api enpoints to pull latest flight data, Allowing users to book flights from popular platforms directly from the app.

 ![image](https://github.com/user-attachments/assets/4a79d827-9b60-4527-b557-e0c2e2b82b60)